Menu

 • Specific boots for outdoor activities, with grippy soles and softened;

-• One pair of hiking pants – prefer specific polyamide or polyester pants;
+• One pair of hiking pants – prefer specific polyamide or polyester pants.

 • Three quick-drying t-shirts (dryfit type) for hiking – prefer long sleeves;